tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

 # Introduction

-Random encounter tables are a common tool used by DMs in Dungeons and Dragons.
+Random encounter tables are a common tool used by DMs in D&D as well as numerous other TTRPGs.
 The idea behind them is that, rather than the DM deciding when the adventurers will face an encounter, the DM rolls dice at specific intervals to determine what, if anything, the PCs will face.
-This can add a fun element of randomness to an adventure, but they can also be a point of frustration depending on how they're implemented and used.
+This can add a fun element of randomness to an adventure, but it can also be a point of frustration depending on how the dice roll and how the table is implemented and used.

 In this post I look at a specific category of random encounter table where the odds of a roll resulting in a encounter are lower than the odds of no encounter occurring.
 I also show an alternative method for generating random encounters that is statistically similar to the traditional method while requiring fewer rolls.
+Finally, I show how this alternative method can be modified to improve its consistency in ways traditional encounter tables can't.

 # Random encounter math